krbnite/krbnite.github.io/_in_progress/causal-inference.md

 causal assumptions.
 Though untestable, such assumptions are often reasonable enough in various circumstances to give confidence to their applicability in those circumstances.

-In causal inferences, often there are the following 4 assumptions in place:
+In causal inferences, often there are the following 4 assumptions in place.
+These assumptions pertain to the outcome Y, the treatment A, and a set of pre-treatment covariates denoted X.  The pre-treatment covariates can be anything that might also have correlation with the treatment or outcome, such as age, race, gender, blood pressure, etc.

 * SUTVA
   - Stable Unit Treatment Value Assumption
   - No interfernece: